-Thus, when Genghis Khan came along the Middle East thus was already partially steppified.
-Looking at the big overall picture, in fact, by 1200 an enormous part of Eurasia was ruled by Mongols, Turks, Arabs, Germans, Norse, and Hungarians (or their heirs) — peoples who had been regarded as barbarians a thousand years earlier.
+Thus, when Genghis Khan came along the Middle East was already partially steppified.
+Looking at the big overall picture, in fact, by 1200 an enormous part of Eurasia was ruled by Turks, Arabs, Germans, Norse, or Hungarians — peoples who had been regarded as barbarians a thousand years earlier.

 The turning point

-In 1038 the Tangut (of uncertain ethnicity, but not Chinese) established a different hybrid state (called the Xixia by the Chinese) in what is now Ningxia and Gansu in northwestern China, and in 1115 thekhitan were overthrown by the Jurchen, a mostly-agricultural Manchurian people from the far northeast of present-day China.
+In 1038 the Tangut (of uncertain ethnicity, but not Chinese) established a different hybrid state (called the Xixia by the Chinese) in what is now Ningxia and Gansu in northwestern China, andthen in 1115 the Khitan were overthrown by the Jurchen, a mostly-agricultural Manchurian people from the far northeast of present-day China.
 The new Jurchen Jin dynasty adopted the hybrid institutional model established by the Khitan, taking both Chinese and Khitans into their service and expanding their empire southward at the expense of the Song Dynasty.
-However, some Khitans refused to accept Jurchen rule and fled to the steppe, and in 1124, seeing that the reconquest of northern China was impossible, established a new hybrid Karakitai state near Issyk-qul in present-day Kyrgyzstan.
-The Karikitai controlled the neighboring steppe peoples, and with their help they became the hegemon of fragmented Western Turkestan to their south (Uzbekistan and the other Turkish republics of Central Asia).
+However, some Khitans refused to accept Jurchen rule and fled to the steppe, and in 1124, seeing that the reconquest of northern China was impossible, they established a new hybrid Qarakitai state near Issyk-qul in present-day Kyrgyzstan.
+The Qarikitai ruled the neighboring steppe peoples, and with their help they became the hegemon of fragmented Western Turkestan to their south (essentially Uzbekistan and the other Turkish republics of Central Asia).

-In western Turkestan itself the dominant power was Khwarizmian Empire, also a hybrid regime but of a different and much weaker sort.
-In the story of the Mongol conquests the Khwarizmian Shah appears as a pitiful, cowardly figure who lost every battle he did not run from, but before the arrival of the Mongols showed up he was the strongest power in the Middle East, absorbing Afghanistan at one point, establishing a foothold even on the Arabian peninsula (according to Bregel’s atlas), and threatening Baghdad.
-Probably his army was as good as any, but his state was tied together with string and wrapping paper and was continually falling apart even in peacetime.
+In western Turkestan itself the dominant power was the weathy Khwarizmian Empire, which controlled the valuable trade routes between China to the east and India, the Middle East, Russia and the Mediterranean to the west.
+Khwarizm was also a hybrid regime but of a different and weaker sort.
+In the story of the Mongol conquests, the Khwarizmian Shah appears as a pitiful, cowardly figure who lost every battle he did not run from, but before the arrival of the Mongols showed up he was the strongest power in the Middle East, absorbing Afghanistan at one point, establishing a foothold even on the Arabian peninsula (according to Bregel’s atlas), and threatening Baghdad.
+Probably his army was as good as any, but his state was like a paper bag full of rocks and was continually falling apart even in peacetime.
 It was basically a collection of semi-autonomous walled cities bound by nothing more than promises, wishful thinking, and kinship, and when you find out that one Khwarizmian Shah had to fight and defeat his own mother’s army, driving her into miserable exile and death, you realize how weak those bonds were.

-By 1124, in any case, China north of the Huai River and China’s Silk Road link to places further west were controlled by three different Sino-nomadic regimes, with the steppes to the north dominated by the Mongols (who were not yet a threat because of their disunity).
-The Central Asian hub from which trade routes led to India, the Middle East, and Europe was controlled initially by the Sino-nomadic Qaraqitai, though as time went on the Turko-Persian Khwarizmians became dominant.
-Song China and Baghdad were the two wealthiest nations in the world at that time, and the Silk Road route between them was an extraordinarily valuable piece of real estate.
+By 1124 China north of the Huai River and China’s Silk Road link to places further west (Gansu and Xinjiang) were controlled by three different Sino-nomadic regimes, while the steppes to the north dominated by the Mongols (who, because of their disunity, were not yet a threat).
+The Central Asian hub from which trade routes led to India, the Middle East, and Europe was directly controlled by the Khwarizamshah, but from their strategic location to the northeast the Sino-Mongol Qaraqitai were masters of Khwarizm, something which was possible because the smaller Qaraqitai state intervened on behalf of the Khwarizmshah whenever his empire seemed to be about to disintegrate.

 * One part of the hybridization theory is speculative.
 One Mongol told a Song ambassador that during his youth Genghis Khan had been captured by the Jin and had spent time in the service of the Jin.
 Ratchnevsky thinks that this period was suppressed by the Mongol sources, and that this gap accounts for some of the chronological difficulties faced by those who try to reconstruct Genghis Khan’s early career.
 If the future khan had spent time with the Jin, this would have given him knowledge of Jin weaponry, tactics, and military organization, and he might also have become aware of higher level strategic and organizational principles.
 But this hypothesis is not necessary; during every era, captives, renegades and deserters from each side of the line were serving in the forces of the other side.